Cushing, Maine

 Cushing is a town in Knox County, Maine, United States.
 The population was 1,502 at the 2020 census.
-A favorite of artists for its unspoiled natural setting, Cushing includes the villages of North Cushing, Cushing, South Cushing, and Pleasant Point.
+Cushing includes the villages of North Cushing, Cushing, South Cushing, and Pleasant Point.

 History

 Part of the Waldo Patent, it was called the Lower Plantation of St. Georges, once extending across both sides of the St. George River.
 It was first permanently settled in 1733 with Scots and Irish immigrants recruited from Ireland by Brigadier-General Samuel Waldo, who offered 100 acre for each household.
 Attacks during the French and Indian Wars, however, deterred habitation.
 A stone blockhouse known as Burton's Fort was built in 1753 by its commander, Captain Benjamin Burton.
 Hostilities finally ceased in 1759 with the Fall of Quebec.
 On January 28, 1789, the town was incorporated and named for Thomas Cushing, statesman and lieutenant governor of Massachusetts.
 On February 7, 1803, the town of St. George was set off and incorporated.

 The Olson House was depicted in Andrew Wyeth's 1948 painting, Christina's World, which in turn was used as Dahlia Gillespie's house in the horror video game series Silent Hill, and inspired the farmer's house in the 1978 film Days of Heaven.
 The building is now operated by the Farnsworth Art Museum of Rockland.